-- a. the MDBA would have had a higher total active storage at the commencement of the 2017-2018 water year; - the MDBA would have had a higher available volume of storage at the Menindee Lakes at the commencement of the 2017-2018 water year; - to the extent necessary, the MDBA would have had sufficient available water to refill Lake Victoria from the Menindee Lakes in the 2017/2018 water year, without the 2017/2018 Overbank Transfers; - d. there would have been no cause to adopt the October 2017 Strategy, alternatively the October 2017 Strategy would not have been adopted; - e. distribution losses and/or conveyance through the Barmah-Millewa Forest: - i. would not have been incurred; - ii. would not have been incurred to as great an extent; or - iii. would have been accounted for on "user-pays" principles leaving the Plaintiffs and Group Members allocations unaffected; - f. the volume of water set aside to run the system in the following year would have been lower; - g. the volume of water to which New South Wales was entitled under the Act and the Agreement would have been higher; - h. a higher volume of water would have been available for allocation to consumptive users under the NSW Murray-Lower Darling Water Sharing Plan;
+- a. the MDBA would have had a higher total active storage at the commencement of the 2017-2018 water year; - the MDBA would have had a higher available volume of storage at the Menindee Lakes at the commencement of the 2017-2018 water year; - to the extent necessary, the MDBA would have had sufficient available water to refill Lake Victoria from the Menindee Lakes in the 2017/2018 water year, without the 2017/2018 Overbank Transfers; - d. there would have been no cause to adopt the October 2017 Strategy, alternatively the October 2017 Strategy would not have been adopted; - e. distribution losses and/or conveyance through the Barmah-Millewa Forest: - i. would not have been incurred; - ii. would not have been incurred to as great an extent; or - iii. would have been accounted for on "user-pays" principles leaving the Plaintiffs and Group Members allocations unaffected; - f. the volume of water set aside to run the system in the following year would have been lower; - g. the volume of water to which New South Wales and Victoria were was entitled under the Act and the Agreement would have been higher;

-- a sufficient volume of water would have been available to be set aside from the NSW Allocation to make the provisions required under cl 48(2) of the NSW Murray-Lower Darling Water Sharing Plan; - the closing allocations to NSW Murray general security water entitlement holders would have been greater; - MIL would have received a higher allocation under the MIL Access Licence; - the Second Plaintiff would have received a higher allocation under the Doyle Entitlement Contract; - m. the Third, Fourth and Fifth Plaintiffs would have received a higher allocation under the Coobool Water Entitlements.
+- h. a higher volume of water would have been available for allocation to consumptive users under the NSW Murray-Lower Darling Water Sharing Plan; - i. a sufficient volume of water would have been available to be set aside from the NSW Allocation to make the provisions required under cl 48(2) of the NSW Murray-Lower Darling Water Sharing Plan; - the closing allocations to NSW Murray general security water entitlement holders would have been greater; - jj. allocations to Goulburn-Murray high-reliability water share holders would have been higher; - MIL would have received a higher allocation under the MIL Access Licence; - the Second Plaintiff would have received a higher allocation under the Doyle Entitlement Contract; - m. the Third, Fourth and Fifth Plaintiffs would have received a higher allocation under the Coobool Water Entitlements.